rajdeepd/bosh-oss-docs/bosh/documentation/update_cf_vpshere.md

              Manifest  /home/rajdeep/cloudfoundry_2/deployments/cf/cloudfoundry.yml

-If it is not set to bosh director follow the steps on the following link to set it:
+If it is not set to BOSH director then follow the steps on this link to set it to BOSH DIRECTOR:
 [Deploy Cloud Application Platform - Cloud Foundry](https://github.com/cloudfoundry/oss-docs/blob/master/bosh/documentation/deploy_cf_vsphere.md)

 ## Get Latest Cloud Release ##